Apmaurasse/capstone-project/README.md

 [Visit Card Back Quest](https://capstone-frontend-4nmb.onrender.com)

 ## Description
-Card Back Quest is a website for Hearthstone enthusiasts to explore, collect, and showcase their favorite card backs.
-Users can create accounts, view detailed designs, like their favorites, and manage their personal card back collections.
+Card Back Quest is a website for Hearthstone enthusiasts to explore, collect, and showcase their favorite card back designs.
+Users can create accounts, view detailed designs, like their favorites, and manage their personal card back collection.

 ## Features
-These features were implemented to provide a comprehensive and engaging experience for users who enjoy the Hearthstone card back designs, allowing them to interact with and manage their collections in a fun and organized way:
+These features were implemented to provide a comprehensive and engaging experience for users who enjoy the Hearthstone card backs, allowing them to interact with and manage their collection in a fun and organized way:
 - **User Authentication:** Users can sign up, log in, and manage their profiles securely.
 - **Card Back Gallery:** Browse all available Hearthstone card backs with detailed descriptions and images.
 - **Favorites & Collections:** Like card backs and add them to your personal collection.